18F/before-you-ship/_pages/infrastructure/aws.md

 The Federal Government cannot pay one penny more than it is authorized to spend.
 There is no retroactive justification for spends.
 When Government exceeds these limits, a report report and explanation is required to the GSA Administrator, General Counsel, and Congress.
 So tracking costs is a *big deal*.

 Every inter-agency agreement (IAA) at 18F needs to have a line item on a total value to spend on infrastructure, including Amazon Web Services (AWS).
-Unless it is part of a negotiation with 18F DevOps, we *do not* pay for non-production hosting costs.
+Unless it is part of a negotiation with 18F Infrastructure, we *do not* pay for non-production hosting costs.
 All costs must go back to the Federal partner or another funding source.
 There is no actual concept of _non-billable_ - there are only costs that are directly or indirectly billable.
 If we don't bill a funding source, it means that 18F's rates must go up that next fiscal year in order indirectly recoup costs.

 For AWS, the cost of almost every service can be tracked through the usage of **tags**.
 Tags are just simple `key`:`value` pieces of metadata.
 Unfortunately, there does not seem to be any canonical list of which AWS services supports tags, nor is there any consistent way within the AWS Management Console of each particular service to apply or change a tag.
 Once you gain access to the AWS Management Console, you can click on various resources and see if a *Tags* tab or link is available.
 In this example, the 18F Hub site has two tags: